srdjan/Mix/docs/best-practices.md

 ## Conclusion

-Mix balances performance optimization with functional programming principles.
+Mixon balances performance optimization with functional programming principles.
 By following these best practices, you can create efficient, maintainable, and type-safe applications that leverage the full potential of the framework.

 Remember: